juju988/pytest_notes/README.md

         # do whatever with db

 Lovely!

+## Mocking
+See Chapter 10 of Okken (2010). `patch` is the workhorse of mocking.
+Here's an example:

+    def test_mock_version():
+        with mock.patch('cards.cli.cards') as mock_cards:
+            mock_cards.__version__ = '1.2.3'
+            result = runner.invoke(app, ["version"])
+            assert result.stdout.rstrip() == '1.2.3'

+Using the `with` context manager clears up the patch once done.
+I guess it would be cleared anyway though once function exited?
+Note in Okken (2021) that the weird part is you're patching `cards.cli.cards` rather than `cards`.
+You have to patch what the CLI will be seeing. `cards.cli` imports `cards` so that's where you have to do the patching.

+Mocking stuff that returns something is quite intuitive, as per the above example.
+But how do you test a function that doesn't return anything?
+In this case you can make an assert that it was called correctly using `object.method.assert_called_with(args)`:

+    def test_add_with_owner(mock_cardsdb):
+        cards_cli("add some task -o brian")
+        expected = cards.Card("some task", owner="brian", state="todo")
+        mock_cardsdb.add_card.assert_called_with(expected)

+The above will fail if the method was called with the wrong arguments, even the wrong type.
+There are quite a few variants of [`assert_called()`](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called).

+**BEWARE!** - when you are using mocks you are testing IMPLEMENTATION, not BEHAVIOUR.
+Therefore it is best to limit mocking to those cases where you want to raise an Exception (using `mock_object.side_effect = Exception`), or if it's difficult to simulate the tested behaviour any other way, for example testing a payment processor without an actual payment being involved, or where you want to check some interim class is passing along messages correctly.

+There is such a thing as *Designing for Testability*, where you could for example emit some output (a `print` statement maybe) to confirm that an action was carried out, rather than returning nothing.

 ## References
 Okken, B. (2021) *Python Testing with pytest* Second Edition (pre-print), Raleigh, The Pragmatic Bookshelf